ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+I got an A on my origami assignment when I turned my paper into my teacher

 [
-Wed Nov 26 00:29:08 UTC 2025
+Thu Nov 27 00:28:43 UTC 2025
  ]